SpaceX’s Crew Dragon Scheduled For First Test Flight In January

 As the Inquisitr previously reported, the first test flight of the Crew Dragon will be an unmanned trip to the International Space Station (ISS).
 The space capsule will remain docked with the orbital outpost for a few weeks, after which the Crew Dragon will make the flight back to Earth.

 According to Space News, the astronaut pod will take to space atop a Falcon 9 rocket launching from Kennedy Space Center’s Launch Complex 39A.
-This is the same launch pad from which NASA’s Apollo and space shuttle missions soared to skies decades ago.
+This is the same launch pad from which NASA’s Apollo and space shuttle missions soared to the skies decades ago.
 SpaceX leased LC-39A in 2014 for a period of 20 years and renovated the facility to support launches of its Falcon 9 and Falcon Heavy rockets, reports NASA Spaceflight.

 If the first test flight of the Crew Dragon is successful, SpaceX will prepare for an in-flight abort test to make sure that the astronaut pod can safely transport people into space.
 Once this milestone is achieved, the private space company will be ready for its first manned orbital mission, slated for June.